310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/grasping_for_something.md

 {% endbubble %}

 {% bubble Tetora v2 %}
 What’re you talking about?
-They may be idols, but their real job is to be the heroes of justice!
+They may be idols, but their real job is to be the allies of justice!
 {% endbubble %}

 {% bubble Midori smile %}